jeongeonp/jeongeonp.github.io/index.md

 </p>

 <p>
-These days, I am investigating how we could support collaboration between human(s) and agent(s), particularly in the context of public speech practice. <!--in the following keywords: large-language model (LLM), multiple conversational agents, and feedback generation.-->
+These days, I am interested in investigating how we could support collaboration between human(s) and agent(s), particularly in the context of public speech practice. <!--in the following keywords: large-language model (LLM), multiple conversational agents, and feedback generation.-->
 </p>

 <!--